PCGEx/.github/profile/README.md

 ## License

 The core toolkit and free plugins are **MIT**.
-Pro plugin repositories are source-available under a commercial license -- customers may read and modify the source for their own projects but may not redistribute it.
+Pro plugin repositories are source-available under a commercial license.
+customers may read and modify the source for their own projects but may not redistribute it.